luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ## Experimental Setup

 This section describes the setup used for the experiments.
-We took inspiration from the rigorous guide provided by Cruz, who argued that energy measurements are determined by a multitude of factors, and thus require careful bias control and automation [11].
+We took inspiration from the rigorous guide provided by L. Cruz (2021), who argued that energy measurements are determined by a multitude of factors, and thus require careful bias control and automation [11].

 ### Hardware and Software Environment